SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 torchaudio==2.1.0+cu121
 torchvision==0.17.1

-you should notice how they dont have +cu121 on torchvision.. to fix this...
+(you should notice how they dont have +cu121 on torchvision.. to fix this...)

 pip install torchvision==0.17.1+cu121 -f https://download.pytorch.org/whl/torch_stable.html
 -
 Remember that 0.17.1 might not be the version they’re using, you’ll see the version they use in pip freeze, change the version as needed.

 pip install torchvision==0.19.0+cu121 -f https://download.pytorch.org/whl/torch_stable.html
 -
- If not Torchvision error and just using CPU during training.
+ If not sure if Torchvision error and just using CPU during training.

 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 --force-reinstall --no-cache -